-Free antivirus software can do a surprisingly decent job -- as long as you don't want any frills.
+Free antivirus software can do a surprisingly decent job -- as long as you don't want many frills.
 Paid antivirus software still outperforms the free stuff, catching more malware and having fewer false positives (detecting and even removing "threats" that aren't there -- an error that can hurt your computer).
-You'll also need to do without some features that can be helpful features and are found in paid software (like protecting you on Facebook and Twitter, or when you're paying online with your credit card).
+Freebies also lack some helpful features you'll find in paid software (like protecting you on Facebook and Twitter).

 Free software peppers you with ads, which can get pretty annoying as they nag you to upgrade to the company's premium (read: paid) versions.
 Still, if you're looking for no-cost, no-frills antivirus software, these programs are getting better and better every year.

 Free antivirus programs from Avast, Avira and AVG all protect admirably against malware in professional tests.
 (All work better in tests than Microsoft Windows Defender/Security Essentials, the antivirus software that comes pre-loaded on Windows computers.)
 But adoring users boost Avast Free Antivirus 2016 to the top spot, with hundreds of rave reviews at Amazon.com and CNET's Download.com.

 "An excellent choice for free antivirus protection," PCMag.com's Neil J. Rubenking says, awarding Avast Free Antivirus 2016 his Editors' Choice award.
 Avast performs admirably in three separate independent labs' tests, blocking 97 percent (or more) of malware without slowing down the computer.
 Dennis Technology Labs declares Avast "the best free solution," nearly as good as the best paid antivirus software.
 When bombarded with malware, Avast "defended many more times than AVG" (although both Avast and AVG free antivirus programs earn Dennis's top AAA rating).